 The iPhone will adjust charging speeds to manage heat or even stop wireless charging if it gets too hot at 80%.
 Using wireless charging in cool environments ensures the best performance.

 The most important rule of charging your iPhone is planning ahead.
 Have chargers where you need them, know what they are rated for, and know when best to use them.
 This level of understanding shouldn't require much time or effort beyond the initial setup.

 Your battery will chemically deplete over time, and there's no avoiding it.
-On average, iPhone users can expect to see battery health by about 10% per year depending on the factors discussed above.
+On average, iPhone users can expect to see battery health drop by about 10% per year, depending on the factors discussed above.

 What is adjustable is the rate of battery damage.
 The best way to do this while exerting the least effort, is to trust the battery management software and use some basic best practices.

 For example, don't keep your iPhone in direct sunlight or don't have the heat full blast when using a car vent mount.
 Never leave your iPhone in a vehicle in the summer, and definitely keep it off of hot surfaces.